AherRahul/portfolio-v1/content/articles/07-system-design/beginner-system-design-2-1.md

 featured: false
 ---

 # What is System Design?

-When you scroll through **Instagram**, stream your favorite show on **Netflix**, or shop on **Amazon**, you probably don’t pause to think about what’s happening behind the scenes.

-But with every tap, click, or refresh, a **complex network of interconnected components** work seamlessly to deliver a smooth experience.

-Behind this seamless experience lies the art and science of **System Design**.
+When you scroll through Instagram, stream your favorite shows on Netflix, or shop on Amazon, you rarely think about what happens behind the scenes.
+Each tap, click, or refresh triggers a complex network of interconnected components working flawlessly to provide a seamless experience.
+This intricate orchestration is made possible by the art and science of **system design**.

-# 1\.
-What Is System Design?

-At its core, **System Design** is the process of defining how different parts of a software system interact to meet both **functional** (what it should do) and **non-functional** (how well it should do it) requirements.
+System design is the foundational process that defines how different parts of a software system interact to fulfill both **functional** and **non-functional** requirements.
+Unlike coding, system design focuses on high-level architectural decisions that ensure scalability, reliability, performance, and cost-effectiveness.

-It’s not about writing code, at least not yet.
-It’s about making **high-level architectural decisions** that balance scalability, reliability, performance, and cost.
+## 1. What Is System Design?

+At its essence, system design involves planning the architecture of a software system before any code is written.
+It addresses questions like how components interact, how data flows, and how to balance competing priorities such as speed, fault tolerance, and budget.

 ### A Real-World Analogy: Designing a Skyscraper

-Imagine you’re an architect designing a skyscraper.

-You don’t start by laying bricks.
-You start by asking questions:

-*   How many floors will it have?
-*   How many people should it support?
-*   What kind of soil is it built on?
-*   What level of earthquake resistance is needed?

-Once the requirements are clear, you create **blueprints** showing how everything fits together: the foundation, the structural supports, the plumbing, the electrical layout, and the elevator shafts.

-You also consider how different systems **interact**, such as how plumbing might affect electrical layouts.
-You plan for **future expansion** (scalability) and think about how the building will handle unexpected issues (fault tolerance).

-In the software world, this translates to:

-*   **Architecture:** The overall structure of the system.
-Should the system be built as a monolith, a set of microservices, or an event-driven system?
-*   **Components/Modules:** Databases, servers, load balancers, caches, message queues, and APIs.
-*   **Interfaces:** How these components communicate with each other (e.g., REST APIs, gRPC).
-*   **Data:** How data is stored, managed, accessed, and kept consistent.

-# 2\.
-10 Big Questions of System Design

-On a high level, system design revolves around answering these 10 big questions:

-1.  **Scalability:** How will the system handle a large number of users or requests simultaneously?
-2.  **Latency and Performance:** How can we reduce response time and ensure low-latency performance under load?
-3.  **Communication:** How do different components of the system interact with each other?
-4.  **Data Management:** How should we store, retrieve, and manage data efficiently?
-5.  **Fault Tolerance and Reliability:** What happens if a part of the system crashes or becomes unreachable?
-6.  **Security:** How do we protect the system against threats such as unauthorized access, data breaches, or denial-of-service attacks?
-7.  **Maintainability and Extensibility:** How easy is it to maintain, monitor, debug, and evolve the system over time?
-8.  **Cost Efficiency:** How can we balance performance with infrastructure cost?
-9.  **Observability and Monitoring:** How do we monitor system health and diagnose issues in production?
-10.  **Compliance and Privacy:** Are we complying with relevant laws and regulations (e.g., GDPR, HIPAA)?

-# 3\.
-Key Components of a System

-A typical software system can be broken down into several key components:

-*   **Client/Frontend:** The part of the system that users interact with directly (e.g., web browsers, mobile apps).
-It is responsible for displaying information, collecting user input, and communicating with the backend.
-*   **Server/Backend:** The backend handles the core functionality of the system.
-It processes incoming requests, executes business logic, interacts with databases or services, and sends responses back to the client.
-*   **Database/Storage:** This component is responsible for storing and managing data.
-It can take various forms, including relational databases (SQL), non-relational stores (NoSQL), in-memory caches, or distributed object storage systems, depending on the needs of the application.
-*   **Networking Layer:** This includes components like load balancers, APIs, and communication protocols that ensure reliable and efficient interaction between different parts of the system.
-*   **Third-party Services:** These are external APIs or platforms that extend the system’s capabilities.
-Common examples include payment processors, email or SMS notification services, authentication providers, analytics tools, and cloud-based AI services.

-# 4\.
-The Process of System Design

-Designing a system is not a one-size-fits-all approach.
-It’s a step-by-step process that starts with understanding the requirements and ends with a detailed blueprint.

-Here are the key steps:

-### Step 1: **Requirements Gathering**

-Every design starts with a conversation.
-Before drawing diagrams or choosing technologies, focus on understanding what the system needs to do.

-Ask questions like:

-*   What are the **functional requirements** (core features and workflows)?
-*   What are the **non-functional requirements** (scalability, availability, latency, consistency)?
-*   Who are the users, and how many are expected initially and at scale?
-*   What’s the expected **data volume** and **traffic pattern**?
-*   Are there any **constraints** (e.g., specific technologies, budgets, or compliance rules)

-### Step 2: **Back-of-the-Envelope Estimation**

-Next, estimate the **scale** of your system.
-Approximate numbers give you a sense of what you’re designing for.

-Estimate:

-*   Data size (storage requirements)
-*   Queries per second (QPS) or requests per second (RPS)
-*   Bandwidth needs
-*   Number of servers or instances required

-These rough calculations help guide architectural decisions and ensure your design is grounded in realistic expectations.

-### Step 3: **High-Level Design (HLD)**

-Now that you understand what you’re building and how big it needs to be, start visualizing the system’s **core components** and how they interact.

-Define:

-*   The main modules and services
-*   Data flow between them
-*   External dependencies (e.g., third-party APIs, external databases)

-At this stage, you’re sketching the **architecture blueprint,** a bird’s-eye view of the system.

-### Step 4: **Data Model / API Design**

-Once the architecture is clear, move closer to the data and interfaces.

-*   Choose the right **database type(s)** — relational, NoSQL, time-series, etc.
-*   Define **schemas, tables, and relationships** to support your use cases.
-*   Design **APIs** for interaction between services (e.g., `POST /tweet`, `GET /timeline`).

-### Step 5: **Detailed Design / Deep Dive**

-Zoom into each component and define:

-*   Internal logic, caching, and concurrency handling
-*   Scaling strategies (horizontal vs vertical scaling)
-*   Replication, partitioning, and fault tolerance

-This is also where you address **non-functional requirements (NFRs)** like availability, reliability, and latency.

-In other words, you go from _what_ the system does to _how_ it does it.

-### Step 6: **Identify Bottlenecks and Trade-offs**

-No system is perfect.
-Every choice has trade-offs.

-Ask yourself:

-*   Where could the system break under high load?
-*   What are the **single points of failure**?
-*   Can caching or replication help reduce pressure?
-*   Is it okay to choose **eventual consistency** for higher availability?

-A strong design doesn’t eliminate trade-offs, it makes them **explicit** and **justifiable**.

-### **Step 7: Review, Explain, and Iterate**

-Finally, step back and evaluate.
-Explain your design decisions clearly—why you made certain choices and how they meet the requirements.

-Be open to feedback, iterate on weak spots, and refine your design.

-You don’t need to get everything perfect on the first try.
-What matters is your ability to **adapt, refine, and evolve** the design as you uncover new insights or constraints.

-# 5\.
-Conclusion

-System design is one of the most important skills for building software that’s **reliable, scalable, and maintainable**.

-Whether you’re designing a small web app or a massive distributed platform, understanding system design principles helps you make **better architectural decisions**, choose the right technologies, and optimize performance with confidence.

-The first step in mastering system design is to understand its **core concepts and building blocks**.

-In the next chapter, we will explore the **Top 30 System Design Concepts** that you will most commonly come across while designing large scale systems or preparing for system design interviews.

-Launching soon
+Think of system design as similar to an architect designing a skyscraper.
+Before laying bricks, the architect asks:

+- How many floors will the building have?
+- How many people must it support?
+- What kind of soil is it built on?
+- What level of earthquake resistance is required?

+Once these requirements are understood, the architect creates blueprints detailing the foundation, structural supports, plumbing, electrical layouts, and elevator shafts.
+They also consider how different systems interact, plan for future expansion (scalability), and prepare for potential failures (fault tolerance).

+In software terms, this translates to:

+- **Architecture:** Deciding between monolithic, microservices, or event-driven systems.
+- **Components:** Databases, servers, load balancers, caches, message queues, APIs.
+- **Interfaces:** Communication methods such as REST APIs or gRPC.
+- **Data Management:** How data is stored, accessed, and kept consistent.

+## 2. The 10 Big Questions of System Design

+Designing a system means answering critical questions that balance technical requirements and business goals:

+1. **Scalability:** Can the system handle increasing users or requests?
+2. **Latency and Performance:** How can response times be minimized under heavy load?
+3. **Communication:** How do components interact reliably?
+4. **Data Management:** How is data stored, retrieved, and maintained efficiently?
+5. **Fault Tolerance and Reliability:** What happens if parts of the system fail?
+6. **Security:** How is the system protected from unauthorized access and attacks?
+7. **Maintainability and Extensibility:** How easy is it to update and expand the system?
+8. **Cost Efficiency:** How to balance performance with infrastructure expenses?
+9. **Observability and Monitoring:** How to track system health and diagnose issues?
+10. **Compliance and Privacy:** Does the system meet legal and regulatory standards?

+These questions guide architects in creating systems that not only work today but continue to perform well as they evolve.

+## 3. Key Components of a System

+A software system typically consists of several essential components working together:

+### Client / Frontend

+The user-facing part of the system, such as web browsers or mobile apps, responsible for displaying data, collecting user input, and communicating with the backend.

+### Server / Backend

+Handles core business logic, processes requests, interacts with databases, and responds back to clients.

+### Database / Storage

+Stores and manages data.
+This can be relational (SQL), non-relational (NoSQL), in-memory caches, or distributed storage systems, chosen based on application needs.

+### Networking Layer

+Includes load balancers, APIs, and communication protocols to ensure smooth, reliable interactions between components.

+### Third-party Services

+External APIs or platforms that add capabilities like payment processing, authentication, notifications, analytics, or AI functionalities.

+## 4. The System Design Process

+Designing a system is a structured process that evolves from understanding requirements to creating detailed blueprints.

+### Step 1: Requirements Gathering

+Start by asking:

+- What are the core functional requirements (features and workflows)?
+- What are the non-functional requirements (scalability, availability, latency)?
+- Who are the users, and what size is expected now and in the future?
+- What is the expected data volume and traffic patterns?
+- Are there constraints like budget, technologies, or compliance?

+### Step 2: Back-of-the-Envelope Estimation

+Make rough calculations to estimate:

+- Data storage needs.
+- Queries or requests per second.
+- Bandwidth requirements.
+- Number of servers or instances.

+This helps ground design decisions in reality.

+### Step 3: High-Level Design (HLD)

+Visualize the system’s main components and their interactions:

+- Identify modules and services.
+- Define data flow.
+- Outline external dependencies.

+This results in an architectural blueprint, offering a bird’s-eye view of the system.

+### Step 4: Data Model and API Design

+Focus shifts to the data and interfaces:

+- Choose database types (relational, NoSQL, time-series).
+- Define schema, tables, and relationships.
+- Design APIs for communication between services (e.g., REST endpoints).

+### Step 5: Detailed Design / Deep Dive

+Zoom into component-level specifics:

+- Internal logic, caching strategies, and concurrency control.
+- Scaling methods (horizontal vs vertical).
+- Replication, partitioning, fault tolerance.

+Address non-functional requirements such as reliability and latency here.

+### Step 6: Identify Bottlenecks and Trade-offs

+Every design involves compromises.
+Ask:

+- Where might the system fail under heavy load?
+- What are single points of failure?
+- Can caching or replication reduce pressure?
+- Is eventual consistency acceptable for availability?

+Explicitly acknowledging trade-offs leads to better design decisions.

+### Step 7: Review, Explain, and Iterate

+Evaluate and communicate your design:

+- Explain why choices were made and how they meet requirements.
+- Be open to feedback.
+- Refine and iterate based on new insights or constraints.

+Design is an evolving process, not a one-time task.

+## 5. Why Is System Design Important?

+System design is critical for building software that is:

+- **Reliable:** It handles failures gracefully.
+- **Scalable:** It grows with increasing demand.
+- **Maintainable:** It can be updated and debugged efficiently.
+- **Cost-effective:** It balances performance with expenses.

+Whether designing a small app or a massive distributed platform, mastering system design principles empowers you to make informed architectural choices and optimize performance confidently.

+## Conclusion and Next Steps

+Understanding system design’s core concepts is the foundation for creating resilient and efficient software systems.
+As you deepen your knowledge, you’ll encounter more advanced topics such as distributed systems, caching strategies, and design patterns.

+In upcoming content, we’ll explore the **Top 30 System Design Concepts** frequently encountered in large-scale system design and interviews, helping you sharpen your skills further.

+By mastering system design today, you’re building the blueprint for tomorrow’s robust software solutions.